-Log-Filter Section
+log-filter Section

-The log-filter section contains configuration options used to define the default treatment of filtering data in logs.
+The Log-filter section contains configuration options used to define the default treatment of filtering data in log output.
 This section contains one configuration option, default-filter-type.
-Refer to the chapter "Hide

-Selected Data in Logs" in the Genesys 8.0 Security Deployment Guide for complete information about this option.
+Refer to the chapter "Hide Selected Data in Logs" in the Genesys 8.x Security Deployment Guide for complete information about this option.

-Log-Filter-Data Section
+log-filter-data Section

-The log-filter-data section contains configuration options used to define the treatment of filtering data in logs on a key-by-key basis.
-This section contains one configuration option in the form of <key name>.
+The log-filter-data section contains configuration options used to define the treatment of filtering data in log output on a key-by-key basis.
+This section contains one configuration option in the form of (key name).
 Refer to the chapter "Hide Selected Data in Logs" in the Genesys 8.0 Security Deployment Guide for complete information about this option.